5alvh/Employee-Management-App-Spring-Boot-Thymeleaf/README.md

 - IDE (e.g., IntelliJ IDEA, Eclipse)

 ---

-:book: Application Endpoints
+Application Endpoints
+---

-/employees/list: Displays the list of employees.
+- /employees/list: Displays the list of employees.
-/employees/showFormForAdd: Displays the form to add a new employee.
+- /employees/showFormForAdd: Displays the form to add a new employee.
-/employees/showFormForUpdate: Displays the form to update an existing employee.
+- /employees/showFormForUpdate: Displays the form to update an existing employee.
-/employees/deleteEmployee: Deletes an employee.
+- /employees/deleteEmployee: Deletes an employee.
-/employees/save: Saves a new or updated employee.
+- /employees/save: Saves a new or updated employee.